nrfconnect/sdk-nrf/samples/nrf9160/aws_fota/README.rst

    Certificates must be formatted correctly, without extra whitespace.

 Content range is not defined:
-   If you host the firmware image on a different server than nRF Cloud, this error indicates that the Content-Range field is missing in the HTTP GET header.
+   If you host the firmware image on a different server than in an S3 bucket, this error indicates that the Content-Range field is missing in the HTTP GET header.
    To fix this problem, configure the host server to provide this field.
+   If you are using an S3 bucket, make sure that you have configured it as described in `Setting up an AWS S3 bucket`_.
+   Also, confirm that your file is available from the browser without being logged into your AWS account.

 Dependencies